valhuber/genai_demo_agentic_runtime/README.md

 **The prompt** (shown above) describes business requirements in natural language.
 GenAI-Logic translates this into a running system:

-1. *Declarative business rules* - 40× more concise than procedural code.
+1. *Declarative business rules,* 40× more concise than procedural code.
 For the rationale, see ["The Missing Half of GenAI"](https://medium.com/@valjhuber/the-missing-half-of-genai-and-why-microsofts-ceo-says-it-s-the-future-c6fc05d93640).
-2. *A multi-table API* that enforces the logic
+2. *A multi-table API* that enforces the logic.
-3. *A multi-table Admin App* to browse and update your data (add custom apps using vibe, such as copilot)
+3. *A multi-table Admin App* to browse and update your data (add custom apps using vibe, such as copilot).

 For more on *system vibe*, [click here](https://medium.com/@valjhuber/vibe-with-copilot-and-genai-logic-925894574125).